isinaltinkaya/i3pomodoror/README.md

 # i3pomodoror

-i3blocks scripts for pomodoror package written in R by Silas Tittes, working with my fork which can be downloaded from this link:  https://github.com/isinaltinkaya/pomodoror
+i3blocks scripts for pomodoror package written in R by @silastittes, working with my fork which can be downloaded from this link:  https://github.com/isinaltinkaya/pomodoror

 Change `/path/to/script/` in i3pomodoror.sh with path to script in your system.